 Joint venturing is a popular option for 8(a) Program participants, particularly because an 8(a) company and its mentor may be able to joint venture together on 8(a) or small business set-aside contracts for which the 8(a) company qualifies, even if the mentor is a large business.
 But 8(a) joint venture agreements are more complex than ordinary government contracts joint venture agreements: not only must the joint venturers follow the SBA’s complex 8(a) joint venture regulations, they must submit a great deal of supporting information and obtain the SBA’s pre-approval of the joint venture.

 If you need an attorney to help you with an 8(a) joint venture agreement, Koprince Law can help you prepare and submit a compliant 8(a) Program joint venture agreement, including the substantial“extra” information required by the SBA.

 Your small business may subcontract a portion of a set-aside contract to another company–even a large business.
 But your subcontracting team must comply with the FAR’s limitations on subcontracting, which restrict the amount of work you may subcontract.
 In addition, your teaming arrangement must not violate the SBA’s ostensible subcontractor affiliation rule, or your small business and its subcontractor will be deemed affiliates for size purposes.

-Drawing on his experience preparing compliant teaming agreements for small business set-aside contracts, as well as 8(a), SDVO, HUBZone, and WOSB set-asides, attorney Steven Koprince can prepare a government contracts teaming agreement that passes muster with the procuring agency and SBA.
+Drawing on our experience preparing compliant teaming agreements for small business set-aside contracts, as well as 8(a), SDVO, HUBZone, and WOSB set-asides, Koprince Law can prepare a government contracts teaming agreement that passes muster with the procuring agency and SBA.